Events

 get-event

-Get a single event by ID with full details including custom attributes, device info, and experiment assignments.
+Get a single event by ID with full details including custom attributes and device info.

 | Parameter | Type | Required | Description |